Localization Insights

 Work with experts

-For the best eLearning video localization results, working with industry experts that can take care of the entire project for you makes things a whole lot easier.
+For the best eLearning localization results, working with industry experts that can take care of the entire project for you makes things a whole lot easier.
 BLEND’s team of over 25,000 linguists and voice talents are experienced professionals that you can rely on to make your content natively local.
-BLEND’s eLearning localization experts offer voice-over localization, transcription, subbing, dubbing, and quality assurance services.
+BLEND’s eLearning localization experts offer translation, voice-over localization, transcription, subbing, dubbing, and quality assurance services.

 Contact BLEND for reliable, cost-effective, and quality eLearning video localization.